 I’m not versed in hotels or the tastiest eats (although Sia can surely give you a run for your money with her palate of Sriracha and pickled herring).

-I’m more interested in the paradoxes and the poetry: how countries stigmatized by the media and war must be acknowledged moreso than ever.
+I’m more interested in the paradoxes and the poetry: how countries stigmatized by war must be acknowledged moreso than ever.
 What a matriarchal society in Southern Africa can teach us about our own maternal wisdom.
 The beauty and quirks of being eine Ausländerin, or foreigner, in Germany.
 And my personal favorite, how traveling with a baby can be the mightiest of door openers.

 How can we nurture this world with the limited time we have, and even more crucially, leave it a better place for our kids?

 When we learn to to reach beyond our borders (at home & afar) and infuse love into every interaction, well, that is my intention for this blog- I guess that is where it and the music converge.